CrowdStrike/falcon-helm/helm-charts/falcon-self-hosted-registry-assessment/README.md

 Copy this registry configuration to your `values_override.yaml` file and provide the required information.

-* `domain_url` and `host` should both be the fully qualified domain name of your Githab installation.
+* `domain_url` and `host` should both be the fully qualified domain name of your Github installation.
 The values provided in the example below are for Github cloud.

 ```yaml
   - type: github